-Brief details of recent key developments relevant to those involved in procurement work
+This Update contains brief details of recent key developments relevant to those involved in procurement work.

 If you have been forwarded this update by a colleague and would like to receive it direct please email Claire Booth.

 All links are correct at the date of publication.